Lesson 2: Training a neural network#

 Defining a neural network#

-A neural network has neurons arranged into layers.
-The “activation values” of the neurons in a layer form a vector.
-To go from one layer to the next, one multiplies the “weight” matrix \(w\) nto this vector and adds a bias vector \(b\).
+The “activation values” of the neurons in a layer form a vector \(x\).
+To go from one layer to the next, one multiplies the “weight” matrix \(w\) onto this vector and adds a bias vector \(b\):

 \[ z_j = \sum_l w_{jl} x_l + b_j \]